CrisangerA/react-native-template-clean-arch/readme.md

 * The test are made in Linux - Ubuntu 20.04.
 If you have a problem related with CMAKE as me, You should install this packages:
   - [sudo apt-get install -y libicu-dev](https://stackoverflow.com/questions/72937332/task-reactandroidhermes-engineconfigurebuildforhermes-failed-react-native-new)
   - [sudo apt-get install -y build-essential](https://stackoverflow.com/questions/6141608/cmake-make-program-not-found)

+if you want remove firebase uninstall this two packages:
+- @react-native-firebase/app
+- @react-native-firebase/auth
+and implement the necesary login in this files:
+- ./index.js
+- ./src/ui/pages/home.tsx
+- ./src/modules/authentication/infrastructure/firebase.repository.ts